 There are four ways to get help with filing your tax forms and making your tax payments.

 - Call 1-800-638-2937 or 1-410-260-7980 from central Maryland, Monday through Friday from 8:30 a.m. to 7 p.m.
 Feb.
 3 to April 15, 2020, if you have any tax questions.
 During tax season, the phone lines have extended hours.
 Hearing-impaired or TTY users should call via Maryland Relay at 711.

 - Mail your queries, including your name, address and other details, to …

 Comptroller of Maryland

 Revenue Administration Center

 Filing and payment deadline

-The annual deadline to file your state tax returns in Maryland is April 15.
+While this year is a little different, generally the annual deadline to file your state tax returns in Maryland is April 15.
 If that’s a Saturday, Sunday or legal holiday, the deadline for the tax filing season is extended to the next business day.